neurodata/m2g/MR-OCP/README.md

-MR-connectome repo
+m2g repo
 ==================
 *This is file may be a bit out-of-date.
 It will be revisioned momentarily*

 An easily integrable package that builds connectome graphs from derived data products and gives the ability to compute invariants.
-This is a minimal subset of the [MR-connectome repo](https://github.com/openconnectome/MR-connectome).
+This is a minimal subset of the [m2g repo](https://github.com/openconnectome/m2g).
 The full repo includes code for web services that perform the same and additional operations - all found at [http://openconnecto.me/graph-services/](http://openconnecto.me/graph-services/).

 This repo's code is currently used as a back-end plugin to the JHU-APL MIGRAINE pipeline for efficiently estimating connectomes.